 Sea Angling for Beginners – The Fishing Rod

-In the first of a series of articles written for newcomers to the sport Planet Sea Fishing explains the basics of the fishing rod.
+In the first of a series of articles written for newcomers to the sport Planet Sea Fishing explain the basics of the fishing rod.

 The rod performs several functions for the angler firstly it provides a lever action to lift the terminal tackle and fish during the retrieve.
 Secondly the rod acts as a shock absorber which in conjunction with the reel drag helps iron out the bumps and thumps of a fighting fish.
 The final task of a rod is to assist in casting the angler’s bait or lures away from the shore or boat to the areas where the fish are feeding.